splunk/observability-workshop/docs/otel/nginx.md

 ![Locust Statistics](../images/otel/nginx-locust-statistics.png)

+As you can see from the above screenshot, most of the calls will report a fail, this is expected, as we have not yet deployed the application behind it, however NGINX is reporting on your attempts and you should be able to see those metrics.

-Validate you are seeing metrics in the UI by going to hamburger icon, top let and select **Dashboards → All Dashboards → NGINX → NGINX Servers**.
+Validate you are seeing those metrics in the UI by going to hamburger icon, top let and select **Dashboards → All Dashboards → NGINX → NGINX Servers**.
 Using the **Overrides** filter on `k8s.cluster.name:`, find the name of your cluster as returned by `echo $(hostname)-k3s-cluster` in the terminal.

 ![NGINX Dashboard](../images/otel/nginx-dashboard.png)